flyteorg/flyte/rsts/concepts/registration.rst

 Typical Flow Without Flytekit
 -----------------------------
 It is possible to achieve the exact same workflow as mentioned above even if Flytekit is not available.
-Workflows and tasks are purely specifications and can be provided using any tool like ``YAML``, ``JSON``, ``protobuf binary`` or any other programming language.
+Workflows and tasks are purely specifications and can be provided using tools like ``YAML``, ``JSON``, ``protobuf binary`` or any other programming language.

 Contributions using other tools are welcome.